Christina Bennington

-Christina Bennington (born 30 January 1992) is a Northern Irish actress and singer.
+Christina Bennington is a Northern Irish actress and singer.
 She is best known for originating the lead role of Raven in Bat Out of Hell: The Musical, in various productions of the show from 2017 to 2019 in both the UK and North America.

-Early and personal life
+Early and education

-Christina was born in Lisburn, just outside Belfast.
+Christina Bennington was born in Lisburn, just outside Belfast in Northern Ireland, United Kingdom.

 She attended Methodist College Belfast, where she served as head girl.
 She went on to study at Guildford School of Acting in Surrey, graduating with a Bachelor of Arts in Musical Theatre awarded by the University of Surrey.
-She attributes her energy levels needed to perform 8 shows a week to a Pilates regime and vegan diet.

 Career

-Theatre

-Bennington has starred as Raven in all English-language productions of Bat Out Of Hell The Musical since the show's launch in Manchester 2017, with the exception of the ill-fated 2018 North American tour (where Raven was played by Emily Schultheis), as this ran concurrently with the show's West End run at the Dominion Theatre, London.
+Bennington has starred as Raven in all English-language productions of Bat Out Of Hell The Musical since the show's launch in Manchester 2017, with the exception of the 2018 North American tour (where Raven was played by Emily Schultheis), as this ran concurrently with the show's West End run at the Dominion Theatre, London.

-The show's author / composer Jim Steinman is quoted to have said of her: "Christina is so petite but she's got an incredibly big voice and stage presence.
-She plays Raven with the perfect amount of youthful enthusiasm and coming of age curiosity.
-She's beautiful and strong."
+The show's author / composer Jim Steinman praised her performance.

-According to one of the musical's producers David Sonenberg, the show itself has been "unbelievably profitable" and by August 2018 had played to over 500,000 people.
+According to one of the musical's producers David Sonenberg, the show had been extremely profitable, and by August 2018 had played to over 500,000 people.
 It also broke box office records at the Dominion Theatre, taking £350,000 in its first day of ticket sales.